Got a question?

 Psychology sessions are normally 50 minutes long.

 Psychological testing and assessments (testing for dyslexia, dyscalculia and other Specific Learning Disorders, Vocational Assessments and IQ Testing) are longer and depend on which assessments and how many assessments are undertaken.
-Please see info on our Services page.

 Are the sessions confidential?